meyertime/linux-all-the-things/docs/arch-lenovo720s.md

     - `ls linux* -ltr`, for example, to search specific package names.
     - For downgrading the Linux kernel, the Arch wiki recommends `linux`, `linux-headers`, and "any kernel modules".
 3. `sudo pacman -U package-old_version.pkg.tar.xz`

+#### The easy way

+1. Install the `downgrade` AUR package.
+2. `downgrade linux`, for example, to downgrade the `linux` package.
+    1. It will list available versions from the Arch Linux Archive (remote) and the pacman cache (local).
+    2. Select the version to downgrade to.
+    3. It will automatically elevate to root when needed.

+#### Prevent upgrades

-4. To prevent the packages from being accidentally updated before the issue with the latest version is resolved, add them to the `IgnorePkg` section of `/etc/pacman.conf`.
+1. To prevent the packages from being accidentally updated before the issue with the latest version is resolved, add them to the `IgnorePkg` section of `/etc/pacman.conf`.
     1. Locate the line that begins with `IgnorePkg=` which may be commented out.
     2. Change it to reflect your desired ignore list, uncommenting if necessary.
 Multiple packages are separated by spaces.
 Glob patterns may also be used.